B-UMMI/LMAS/docs/report/overview.rst

 This is divided into two sections: **Input Data** and **About**.

-The Input Data sectiob presents the name of the file passed to the ``--reference`` parameter, the sample names of the short-read paired-end raw sequencing files passed to the ``--fastq`` parameter, and the number of reads in each file.
+The Input Data section presents the name of the file passed to the ``--reference`` parameter, the sample names of the short-read paired-end raw sequencing files passed to the ``--fastq`` parameter, and the number of reads in each file.

 The About section loads information about the samples used, in markdown, passed on to LMAS with the ``--md`` parameter.
 This is an